nadifhartaman/finance-ids/README.md

 - **Backend:** authenticated read + write API backed by real Supabase data, deployed to Railway.
 User management and write endpoints for invoices/projects/budgets/trends are live; audit logging is partial.
 - **Not yet done:** full write-path audit logging, user-management audit coverage.

-See each app's `README.md`/`CLAUDE.md` for current detail, and `docs/agents/issue-tracker.md` for how in-flight work is tracked.
+See each app's `README.md` for current detail.

-## Contributing

-- Read the relevant `CLAUDE.md` before making changes — root for product/domain rules, [`backend/CLAUDE.md`](./backend/CLAUDE.md) and [`my-app/CLAUDE.md`](./my-app/CLAUDE.md) for app-specific implementation rules.
-- Issues/PRDs are tracked as local markdown files under `.scratch/<feature-slug>/`, not a remote tracker.